The Carolina Institute for Developmental Disabilities at UNC

 Dr. Tyler McFayden

 Dr. Tyler McFayden received her PhD in Clinical and Developmental Psychology from Virginia Tech working with Dr. Thomas Ollendick.
 Her research examines brain and behavioral metrics of social communication in infancy, youth with neurodevelopmental disorders, and individuals who are Deaf/Hard of Hearing.
-As a UNC CIDD T32 Fellow, Dr. McFayden will work with Dr. Clare Harrop and Dr. Michael O'Shea to examine developmental trajectories of social communication in autistic youth and preterm infants.
+As a UNC CIDD T32 Fellow, Dr. McFayden will continue to work with Dr. Clare Harrop and Dr. Michael O'Shea, in year two of the fellowship, to examine developmental trajectories of social communication in autistic youth and preterm infants.
 The ultimate goal of her program of research is to improve our multi-modal systems of early language detection and communication interventions for autistic youth.

 Follow us on Facebook